 - The examiner is required to determine the result of an oral examination as quickly as possible but no later than within 15 working days after it took place.
 The student receives the result in writing.
 The examiner registers the result in Osiris within 15 working days after it took place.
 The registration date of the result of the oral examination is the date of sitting the examination. - 2.
 In the case of written examinations, the examiner ensures that the results are registered and communicated in Osiris as quickly as possible but no later than within 15 working days of the examination date.
 The registration date of the result of the written examination is the date of sitting the examination. - 3.
-The examiner shall determine the result of a practical as soon as possible and in all instances within 15 working days of the end of the practical, providing that the student has handed in the works of his practical on the date set before the start of the course.
+The examiner shall determine the result of a practical as soon as possible and in all instances within 15 working days of the end of the practical, providing that the student has handed in the works of their practical on the date set before the start of the course.
 The examiner registers the result in Osiris within 15 working days.
 The registration date of the result of the practical is the date of handing in the works of the practical. - 4.
 In the event that within course consecutive summative component examinations have to be taken and the knowledge gained within a previous component examination is important for being able to take a subsequent component examination, the examiner shall determine the result of the previous component examination 5 working days prior to the subsequent component examination.
 Where this is not possible, the examiner shall debrief the student timely about the previous component examination and inform the Board of Examiners about this matter immediately. - 5.
-If the result of a component examination or practical is not to be registered in the registration system, the examiner will publish the results on the course's Brightspace site within 15 working days. - 6.
-Contrary to the previous provisions, results for examinations administered in the last regular examination period (Q4) shall be determined, registered and published by no later than the Friday following the final week of this examination period. - 7.
-Publishing the results will always happen taking due account of the student's privacy. - 8.
+Contrary to the previous provisions, results for examinations administered in the last regular examination period (Q4) shall be determined, registered and published by no later than the Friday following the final week of this examination period. - 6.
+Publishing the results will always happen taking due account of the student's privacy. - 7.
 If, due to exceptional circumstances, the examiner is unable to meet the requirements stated in this Article, he must inform the Board of Examiners, stating the reasons for the delay.
-The examiner will then inform the students. - 9.
-Upon receiving the result of an (component) examination or practical, the student will be made aware of his right to inspect the results as referred to in Article 21 and the opportunity to discuss the results as referred to in Article 22 as well as about the possibility of appealing to the Examinations Appeals Board.
+The examiner will then inform the students.

+8. Upon receiving the result of an (component) examination or practical, the student will be made aware of their right to inspect the results as referred to in Article 21 and the opportunity to discuss the results as referred to in Article 22 as well as about the possibility of appealing to the Examinations Appeals Board.